hashicorp/terraform-provider-tfe/website/docs/r/team_members.html.markdown

 # tfe_team_members

 Manages users in a team.
+Users can be added by either their usernames or organization membership IDs.

 ~> **NOTE** on managing team memberships: Terraform currently provides three resources for managing team memberships.